-Their “road” is the river and the “highway” is the Gulf of Honduras and the nearest healthcare facility is a two-hour boat ride away in Puerto Barrios.
-The journey from Sarstún to Puerto Barrios costs about $100 round-trip and is often too expensive for the local residents to afford.
+Their “road” is the river and the “highway” is the Gulf of Honduras; the nearest healthcare facility is a two-hour boat ride away in Puerto Barrios.
+The cost for the journey from Sarstún to Puerto Barrios is about $100 round-trip and is often too expensive for the local residents to afford.

 When Refuge International first visited Sarstún, the school was a 10-year-old block building missing the solar panels that once provided lighting.
 With many holes in the ceiling, student’s desks had to be arranged to avoid the puddles created by frequent rainstorms.
 The teachers didn’t live in the area, so their attendance was sporadic and there were no school supplies, not even pencils.
 Parents had long ago stopped bothering to send their kids to school.
 After several meetings with the Ministry of Education and local municipality, Sarstún now has six full-time teachers and over 170 children enrolled in school.
 Refuge International uses donated funds to pay the salary for two teachers, and many donors and mission trip volunteers provide school supplies for the students.

 Refuge International, in collaboration with Faith in Practice and many individual donors, constructed a medical clinic in Sarstún that is now open 24 hours a day, 7 days a week, 365 days a year, and serves nearly 10,000 people annually.
 The medical facility, its staff, and medical mission trip volunteers have become a beacon of hope and well-being in a place where many people would not otherwise be able to access even basic healthcare.